 27 The initial work for the EC Solvency II project was largely based on the Basel II framework for banking regulation and the three pillars approach have been discussed in a report commissioned by the Internal Market Directorate General of the European Commission: KPMG, Study into the methodologies to assess the overall financial position of an insurance undertaking from the perspective of prudential supervision, May 2002, available at http://ec.europa.eu/internal_market/insurance/.
-See also J. VAN DER ENDE - R. AYADI, Insurance Regulation and Supervision in the EU: Report of a CEPS Task Force, Brussels, 2006 and A.V.
-GUCCIONE, From Solvency to Omnibus.
-Historical Origins and Normative Evolution, in M. Andenas - R.G.
-Avesani - P. Manes - F. Vella - P.R.
-Wood (eds.), Solvency II: A Dynamic Challenge for the Insurance Market, Il Mulino, 2017, chapter I, p.
-35 ff.

-introduces a single set of requirements that are to be applied consistently across Europe.
-The Directive already comprises a considerably high level of detail concerning principles and requirements of the system of governance, especially compared to the Level 1 and/or Level 2 texts implementing measures of other EU directives on financial services.
+See also J. VAN DER ENDE firms identify, quantify and manage their risks on a proportionate and forward-looking basis.
+In this regard, it introduces improved governance and risk management requirements.
+It is worth saying that Solvency II is a largely 'maximum harmonising' regulatory framework, which introduces a single set of requirements that are to be applied consistently across Europe.
+The Directive already comprises a considerably high level of detail concerning principles and requirements of the system of governance, especially compared to the Level I and/or Level II texts implementing measures of other EU directives on financial services.

 The Solvency II directive covers the most important issues to be regulated to ensure appropriate governance standards within insurance and reinsurance undertakings.
-Therefore, the scope of essential and extensive measures on Level 2 has been limited 28.
-Moreover, article 50 of the Directive stipulates the minimum contents of the Level 2 implementing measures.
-These are the reasons why the provisions of the second pillar concerning the corporate governance of insurance undertakings shall also include the EIOPA Guidelines supplementing the Solvency II requirements, as provided by the Directive and the Implementing Measures, to foster supervisory convergence.
+Therefore, the scope of essential and extensive measures on Level II - with some specific exceptions, such as the Level II rules on outsourcing, remuneration, risk management and valuation - has been limited 28.
+Moreover, article 50 of the Directive stipulates the minimum contents of the Level II implementing measures.
+These are the reasons why the provisions of the II Pillar concerning the corporate governance of insurance undertakings also include the European Insurance and Occupational Pensions Authority Guidelines supplementing the Solvency II requirements, as provided by the Directive and the Implementing Measures, to foster supervisory convergence across the European Union Member States.